antoniomika/sish/README.md

 ssh -R 2222:localhost:22 ssi.sh
 ```

-I can use the forwarded connection access my laptop from anywhere:
+I can use the forwarded connection to then access my laptop from anywhere:

 ```bash
 ssh -p 2222 ssi.sh